osfameron/jekyll-plugins-tutorial/_posts/2015-11-28-jekyll-plugins-tutorial-part-1.markdown

 While writing the framework behind [Magnetite][magnetite-book], I ended up writing a number of plugins to do various things.
 While there is documentation on both
 [Jekyll plugins][jekyllrb-plugins] and [Liquid templating][liquid-for-programmers], I found it a little terse on some details (like the precise parameters used), on the bigger picture (which kind of plugin should you use when), and on how to ensure quality in the software engineering of the plugin (testing etc.).
 This short series of blog posts will go through a few motivating examples, examining the different ways to accomplish the task at hand.

+I'm assuming you're a programmer and either know Ruby or a similar language (Perl, Python, Javascript etc.) and basic HTML and CSS.
+You've installed Jekyll, know how to build and serve a simple site.
+And hopefully you've skimmed the 2 links above and they made some sense.
+(If you're unsure about any of these, it may be worth starting with the [Jekyll docs][jekyllrb-docs] first!)

 I'll be using Jekyll 3.0, and recommend you upgrade if you're still on Jekyll 2.0.
 I'm not an expert in Jekyll (or Ruby in fact) so comments welcome on better approaches, code improvements, and ways to make and 3.0 specific examples work in earlier versions!

 ## Example: inserting images